ugbodagadave/Sophia/docs/api_reference.md

 ## Workflows
 - process_slack_file_url(file_url: str) -> str
 - handle_query(query: str) -> str
-  - Supports date ranges: last N months, past N days, Q1–Q4 YYYY, this/last month, or `yyyy-mm`
-  - Supports exports: append `export csv` or `export json` to save a report and return a link
+  - Supports date ranges and optional exports

+Notes
+- The Google Sheet now includes a last column `Reference` which contains a single link to the stored receipt (image or PDF).
+- Slack replies only confirm success and do not include links or interactive buttons.